fsegaud/Hef.Math.Interpreter/README.md

 The interpreter accepts multiple formula coding conventions.
 You can uses spaces, or not.
 You can use parenthesis, or not.
 It's up to you.

-Here is the simplest exemple.
+Here is the simplest example.

 ```csharp
 Interpreter interpreter = new Interpreter();